 The Denver Rock Island Railroad is a short line railroad founded in 1993 and is privately owned and operated.
 The DRIR consists of three seperate terminal switching yards: North Washington Park, Stockyards, and Airlawn.
 The railroad serves it's customers and interchanges rail cars from both the Union Pacific and Burlington Northern railroads 6 days per week.
-The DRIR has many transloading opportunities with space available.
+The DRIR has many transloading opportunities call for availability.

 Cost Effective: Freight Railroads are very fuel efficient, and better for the environment.
 A freight train hauls one ton of freight an average of 457 miles on one gallon of fuel- more than three times farther than trucks.